Do you find it odd that certain lures or baits are associated “geographically” by anglers?

 WHEN SIZE “DOES” MATTER

 There is so much talk in the squarebill world as to 1.5 and 2.5 in relation to size.
-For the longest time I just figured it was the length of the baits (never did check).
+For the longest time, I just figured it was the length of the baits (never did check).
 But I was wrong.
-I am personally still confused as to what those numbers mean.
-If anyone can fill me in, I’m all ears.
+Similar to hook sizes, these numbers are used more for reference than any actual measurement and, in the world of crankbaits anyways, the larger the number; the larger the bait.

-I will say though, that I use the 1.5 size either early in the season when the new of the year baitfish are smallest, or during a bad weather period where downsizing is a good idea.
+Confused why they don’t just use the actual size of the bait?
+Me too.
+I will say though, that I use the 1.5 size either early in the season, when the newest of the year’s baitfish are at their smallest, or during a bad weather period where downsizing is a good idea.

 As summer goes on and into the early fall, a 2.5 is pretty much standard for me.